Zion (Latter Day Saints): Discussion

 In one interpretation, Zion refers to a specific location to which members of the millennial church are to be gathered together to live.
 Stipulated by what is believed by the Latter-day Saints to be the revelation of Joseph Smith (D&C 57:1–5, LDS Church ed.), this is said to be located in Jackson County, Missouri, and its county seat, Independence.
+The Latter Day Saints were expelled from Jackson County in 1833.
 The region of Kansas City Metropolitan Area remains important today in the doctrine of the Church of Jesus Christ of Latter-day Saints (LDS Church) and Community of Christ, as well as many smaller branches and offshoots of the Latter Day Saint movement, who view it as having a crucial role to play in their Christian Millennialist theology.

-In its broadest sense, Zion is regarded by Latter Day Saints as an association of the "pure in heart."
+In its broadest sense, Zion is regarded by Latter Day Saints as an association of the "pure in heart".
 Central to Zion's philosophical underpinnings was a sense of community cohesiveness and unity, a concept which seemed to be unraveling in the world of Jacksonian Democracy.
 Smith taught that the people of Zion would have all things in common (see United Order), and would not allow others in their community to suffer because of the principles of love, unselfishness, and work for the common good which would be imbued in the individuals capable of maintaining such a society.
 Zion therefore stands in contrast to proverbial Babylon, where wickedness, disunity, and poverty prevail.